 We believe that there are many faithful translations of Scripture (examples: ESV, NAS, KJV, NKJV).
 Presently, we use the NIV to align with the curriculum used for Bible instruction in K – 12th grade.

 Yes.
 Our uniform policy is designed to afford flexibility to parents while fostering a positive, disciplined learning environment for the students.
 Click Here for more information.

 Often the word discipline connotes punishment.
 However, the Bible uses the word discipline for training.
 Biblical discipline involves taking the time to teach and train in a loving way that everyone is responsible to God for their actions.
 Actions that dishonor God result in consequences and correction designed to bring the student back to obedience to God.
 Click Here for more details.

 Cherokee Christian Schools believes in edifying the whole child, therefore, the school offers a number of extracurricular activities for students outside of the academic classroom environment.
-Students may choose to participate in our athletics program which consists of soccer, volleyball, basketball, and golf for middle and high school students, and intramural soccer, volleyball, and basketball for kindergarten and elementary students.
+Students may choose to participate in our athletics program which consists of football, soccer, volleyball, basketball, and golf for middle and high school students, and intramural soccer, volleyball, and basketball for kindergarten and elementary students.
 In the area of Fine Arts, students have the opportunity to engage in drama, band, orchestra, choir, dance, and art.
 A variety of other extracurricular clubs and activities are available to students with Student Council, Running Club, Yearbook Committee, National Honor Society, Robotics Club, Karate Club, Middle and High School Fellowships, and more.
 See our Information Handbook for more details.